Millfield Primary School

 - Latest Overall effectiveness Good 1

-- Previous Ofsted grade: Satisfactory on 7th February 2011
+- Previous Ofsted grade: Requires improvement on 7th May 2015

 - Ofsted report: View the Ofsted report